 Today on your special day I want to say Thank you for all your motivation to stay long on the road.

-Since today is her birthday, I thought it would fit to share 7 things I have learnt from her, during our travels in India, to show other people that there’s nothing better than sharing your emotions, observations, and fears with your best friends.
+Since today is her birthday, I thought it would fit to share 7 things I have learned from her, during our travels in India, to show other people that there’s nothing better than sharing your emotions, observations, and fears with your best friends.

-1. Impossible is nothing
+1. Impossible Is Nothing

 Emmely keeps telling me that if I really want to do something, I can do it.
 Nobody and nothing can stop me.
 Thanks to that, I started feeling more confident and believing in myself.

-Emmely is a very flexible girl when it comes to changing his job or work preferences.
+Emmely is a very flexible girl when it comes to changing her job or work preferences.
 She is a teacher by profession but she is always ready to take challenges of different work.
 She quickly adjusts to work and living environment.
-She taught me that I don’t necessary need to stick to one job, I can do other things I always wanted to do and develop myself in various fields.
+She taught me that I don’t necessarily need to stick to one job, I can do other things I always wanted to do and develop myself in various fields.
 Look at me now… I am a blogger and yoga teacher now!

-When she run out of money after her constant traveling and crazy shopping, she never panics.
+When she runs out of money after her constant traveling and crazy shopping, she never panics.
 She says,“Not to worry, I’ll figure it out”- She starts working and planning for her next travel.
-She is the only person I met who took loan to fulfill her travel dream.
+She is the only person I met who took a loan to fulfill her travel dream.
 She is the inspiration behind my travels.

 I’ve learned that people sometimes fail to help you, actually quite a lot.
 It’s very disappointing but it teaches a lot.
 Emmely didn’t get much support from anyone to get to where she is now and strongly believes that the only one person you should rely on is yourself.

-5. Never make plans
+5. Never Make Plans